PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Native-Command-Error-Handling.md

 a list.
 This default behavior is controlled with the preference variable `$ErrorActionPreference` default of `Continue`.

-During development and debugging, often customers prefer that script execution stops when a non-terminating error occurs.
+In production, often customers prefer that script execution stops when a non-terminating error occurs.
+This is particularly true in CI where the preference is to fail fast.
 PowerShell currently supports customers with this ability by setting the preference variable in the script.

 ```Powershell
 $ErrorActionPreference = 'Stop'
 ```

 Native commands usually return an exit code to the calling application which will be zero for success or non-zero for failure.
 However, native commands currently do not participate in the PowerShell error stream.
+Redirected `stderr` output is not interpreted the same as the PowerShell error stream and many native commands use `stderr` as information/verbose stream and thus only the exit code matters.
 Users working with native commands in their scripts will need to check the execution status after each call using a helper function similar to below:

 ```Powershell
 if ($LASTEXITCODE -ne 0)